orbcode/orbuculum/README.md

 or

-make WITH_FPGA=0 if you don't need the fpga trace capture support.
+make WITH_FPGA=0 if you don't need the fpga trace capture support. make NO_FIFOS=1 if you don't want fifos in orbuculum itself.

 ...you may need to change the paths to your libusb files, depending on how well your build environment is set up.